apache/hadoop/src/contrib/cloud/README.txt

 % hadoop-ec2 launch-cluster my-hadoop-cluster 10

 This will boot the master node and 10 worker nodes.
+The master node runs the namenode, secondary namenode, and jobtracker, and each worker node runs a datanode and a tasktracker.
+Equivalently the cluster could be launched as:

+% hadoop-ec2 launch-cluster my-hadoop-cluster 1 nn,snn,jt 10 dn,tt

+Note that using this notation you can launch a split namenode/jobtracker cluster

+% hadoop-ec2 launch-cluster my-hadoop-cluster 1 nn,snn 1 jt 10 dn,tt

 When the nodes have started and the Hadoop cluster has come up, the console will display a message like

   Browse the cluster at http://ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com/